awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 1. If your WorkSpace has a public IP address, it is displayed in the **IPv4 Public IP** column\.
 Make a note of this address, if applicable\.

-**To find the NetBIOS name of the directory for the WorkSpace you want to connect to**
+**To find the NetBIOS name of the Active Directory domain that you are connected to**

 1. Open the AWS Directory Service console at [https://console\.aws\.amazon\.com/directoryservicev2/](https://console.aws.amazon.com/directoryservicev2//)\.